UlfBissbort/msd-sdk-python/README.md

 ## Usage

+MSD lets you sign data in two ways:

+- **As signed structures** — `sign()` creates a self-contained cryptographic envelope.
+Integrate into APIs, databases, and pipelines for systematic provenance tracking.
+- **Embedded in files** — `embed()` folds the signature into the data itself: PDFs, Word docs, spreadsheets, images, JSON dicts.
+The data looks the same — the proof is inside.

+Both produce data that `verify()` can check.
+The choice depends on where the data goes.

 ### 1. Keys — Valid vs. Trusted

 A signature is only as trustworthy as the key behind it.
 Anyone can generate a key pair locally — and the SDK will happily sign with it.
 But a valid signature from an unknown key tells a verifier nothing about *who* signed the data.